Batch norm

 There are few things important for the batch norm (BN):

-• If we have affine=False we will have what we stated so far.
+we will have what we stated so far. - If we have

 Example: